 You're reading this because you have Coco, you have a Snowflake project, and you've decided that unstructured AI development has a cost you'd rather not keep paying.
 Good.
-The only irreversible decision you need to make upfront is which project to apply it to.
-Everything else is undoable, configurable, or skippable.
+This document gets you from zero to a fully initialized CocoPlus project in under ten minutes.

 Prerequisites

 Coco CLI — Snowflake Cortex Code CLI installed and connected to a Snowflake account.
 Run cortex --version to verify.
+If Coco isn't installed, start with the Snowflake Cortex Code documentation before coming back here.

 Git — Your project directory must be a git repository.
 CocoPlus is tightly coupled to git — lifecycle phase commits, worktree isolation for parallel builds, rollback by commit hash.
 If your project isn't in git, run git init && git commit --allow-empty -m "init" before proceeding.